Flag of the Székelys

-The flag of the Székelys (Székely zászló; Drapelul secuilor) is the flag used by the Hungarian Székely community of Romania.
+The flag of the Székelys (Székely zászló; Drapelul secuilor) is the flag used by the ethnically Hungarian Székely community of Romania.
 It is a blue flag with a golden strip and a "sun-star" and crescent moon, both perceived as ancient Székely symbols.
-Being designed by Ádám Kónya, the Szekler National Council adopted it in 2004 and is since then a symbol for the Székely people.
-The Romanian authorities have imposed some restrictions on under which conditions may the flag be displayed, which has allegedly fostered its popularity.
+Being designed by Ádám Kónya, the Szekler National Council adopted it in 2004 and has since been a symbol for the Székely people.
+The Romanian authorities have imposed some restrictions on under which conditions the flag can be displayed, which has allegedly fostered its popularity.

 It is argued that both the symbols of the flag and its colors are traditional symbols of the Székelys.
 Regarding the latter, there is no fixed evidence, but the crescent moon and sun have been used since at least the 15th century in Transylvania.
 However, the use of a "sun-star" as Kónya has defined it is controversial as it does not comply with heraldic rules.
 Apart from the blue and golden one, there is another unofficial version of the Székely flag, a red and black one used by some Székely groups and organizations.

 Design

-The flag of the Székelys was designed by Ádám Kónya and officially adopted in 2004.
+The flag of the Székelys was designed by Ádám Kónya and was officially adopted in 2004.
 It is a blue rectangular flag with a ratio of 2:3.
 The azure (blue) background is cut by a horizontal golden bar in a 2:1:2 ratio.
 On the side of the flagpole within the upper blue bar is an eight-pointed golden star and a silver crescent moon.

 According to Kónya's original description of the flag, the eight-pointed "sun-star" symbolizes the eight historical Székely seats (Bardóc-Miklósvárszék, Csíkszék, Gyergyószék, Kézdiszék, Marosszék, Orbaiszék, Sepsiszék and Udvarhelyszék).
-The crescent moon and the sun were already considered Székely symbols as early as in the 16th century.
+The crescent moon and the sun were already considered Székely symbols as early as the 16th century.
 In fact, in 1580, they appeared as components of the coat of arms of the Principality of Transylvania and the Transylvanian Diet adopted them as official Székely symbols in 1659.
 Subsequently, the crescent moon and the sun started to appear on flags and coats of arms of the Székely seats.

 It has been claimed that the colors of the flag, blue and golden, were used in military flags of the Prince of Transylvania Moses Székely and that the blue and golden colors used in the coat of arms of the Maros-Torda County are proof of the colors' antiquity as Székely symbols, but this is not confirmed.
 Also, Moses Székely's flag was not blue and golden, but blue and white.

 Experts have also criticized that the sun represented in the Székely flag does not comply with heraldic rules, not being a heraldic sun but in fact not even a star either, but rather a reminiscence of the Székely woven fabric patterns.